Deepakkoli93/mini-twitter-api-client/README.md

 Edit the _configuration.ini_ file to place your twitter app's _consumer key_ and _consumer secret_.
 I have provided a sample key and secret so you can leave the _configuration.ini_ as it is.

+**To get tweets with hashtag #custserv and atleast one retweet run:**

+	python sample.py

+General usage
+--
 Go to the repo's root directory and open a python shell.
 To fetch tweets, run the following commands

 	from TwitterApiClient.api_client import api_client